 You’ve made several attempts to increase conversions and somehow, you’re not getting the desired results.
 Maybe you think you’ve tried everything possible to drive conversions on your site.
-But have you tried reassessing your sales funnel?
+But have you tried reassessing your sales funnel stages?

-There may be some stages that aren’t necessary, or some components that you’re missing out on.
-In this post, you’re going to learn about the three key components of a sales funnel to increase conversion rate.
+There may be some sales funnel stages that aren’t necessary, or some components that you’re missing out on.
+In this post, you’re going to learn about the four key components of a sales funnel to increase conversion rate.

-A sales funnel is like a map that you design for potential customers to follow.
+A sales funnel, with all its stages, is like a map that you design for potential customers to follow.
 It’s the path that you design for leads to take until they take a desired action.
 In other words, it’s the set of steps you lay out to acquire leads and convert them.
 A sales funnel can help you increase conversion rate because it allows you to cater to potential customers at every stage of the purchase process.

 Your ad promoted an offer, but the landing page isn’t displaying that offer.
 This means visitors will have to either search for the offer, or leave your website.

 You need to have a plan to turn that traffic into sales, and increase conversions.
-And a sales funnel helps you do exactly that.
-With a sales funnel, you’ll have a set path that website visitors can follow once they land on your page.
+And well-defined sales funnel stages help you do exactly that.
+With established sales funnel stages, you’ll have a set path that website visitors can follow once they land on your page.

 For example, maybe they wanted to find out more about your competitor analysis tool.
 And when they click on the link to land on your site, they immediately see a page that will educate them about the features and benefits of the tool, like in the SEMrush homepage below.